mohammed5rafi/DatingApp/README.md

 # DatingApp
-this app is created for the purpose  of angular learning
+in this app the tecnology used Angular and .NET Core Web Api,Entity Framework,MySql,Bootrsap,Scss,Html,TypeScript this project architecture Repository Patterns angular MVVM architecture this app contains login and registration page user can login and register the errors handing using global exception handler in both ui and api the jwt token is is used for the authentication purpose
-this app contains login and registration page user can login and register the errors handing using global exception handler in both ui and api the jwt token is is used for the authentication purpose
+automapper